 To start protecting your drives from malicious malware simply click "Enable Anti-Malware protection" in the policy.
 Only devices that are assigned to users that are in the current policy will be applied.
 This allows you to control which devices will have the Anti-Malware license.
-For example your default policy can have Anti-Malware disabled with custom policies that turns on the Anti-Malware as needed.
+For example, your default policy can have Anti-Malware disabled with custom policies that turn on the Anti-Malware as needed.

 Anti-Malware closely integrates into the Device Audit Logging of SafeConsole.

-A log is created each time anti-malware is loaded and when a malware detection is found.
+A log is created each time anti-malware is loaded and when malware is detected.

 These new Anti-Malware events are reported to SafeConsole: